tireddy2/ikev2-pqc-auth/draft-reddy-ipsecme-ikev2-pqc-auth.md

 Signature-based authentication methods are utilized in IKEv2 {{?RFC7296}}.
 The current version of the Internet Key Exchange Version 2 (IKEv2) protocol supports traditional digital signatures.

-This document outlines how post-quantum digital signatures, specifically Module-Lattice-Based Digital Signatures (ML-DSA) and Stateless Hash-Based Digital Signatures (SLH-DSA), can be employed as an authentication method within the IKEv2 protocol.
+This document outlines how post-quantum digital signatures, specifically Module-Lattice-Based Digital Signatures (ML-DSA) and Stateless Hash-Based Digital Signatures (SLH-DSA), can be employed as authentication methods within the IKEv2 protocol.
 It introduces ML-DSA and SLH-DSA capability to IKEv2 without necessitating any alterations to existing IKE operations.

 --- middle